 We stock a range of wide widths to ensure you get the best width for you, so your shoes feel comfortable and supportive, whatever the degree of swelling.

 Use our path finder guide above to see what width would be best for you.
+We are also happy to advise you over the telephone if you want to discuss what width would suit you best.

 Extra Things To Look Out For If You Have Swollen Feet